check-spelling-sandbox/materialize/doc/developer/design/20210412_postgres_sources.md

 ### User experience

-The system will expose a low level source type to users that once instanciated provides the raw replication stream data as a streaming source.
+The system will expose a low level source type to users that once instantiated provides the raw replication stream data as a streaming source.
 Specifically, users will have to invoke syntax similar to `CREATE SOURCE "foo" FROM POSTGRES ..` which will create a source `foo` with a generic schema not tied to